Rovaniemi travel planner: Everything you need to know

 • If you’re driving, check road and weather conditions daily, and allow extra time for snowy or icy routes.

-Frequently asked questions about visiting Rovaniemi itinerary
+Frequently asked questions about visiting Rovaniemi

 How much time should I allow for a day trip to Rovaniemi?